NemoAndrea/SpotiStation/docs/assembly.md

 On the switch, you can mount one of the `Relegendable Plastic Keycaps`, with the clear lid **taken off**.
 On top of that, the main play button can be placed.

-> ⚠️ Initially the button mechanism may have a lot of friction.
-Over some usage it will wear down and actuation will get smoother.
-If it is still not very smooth, you could sand down the pegs a bit on the printed part.

 ![electronics step - main button](../media/assembly/electronics_step_8.JPG)

 > The `NeoKey` PCB can be mounted either way, with the header pins pointing towards the `NeoSlider` or towards the side button.
 It doesn't really matter.